-Within the Event "The Cancerous Cells invade the Giant", taking place in The Tumor (the Giant Barbarian's Conflict Organ), a player creates the following Scene:
+Within the Event "The cancerous cells invade the Giant", taking place in The Tumor (the Giant Barbarian's Conflict Organ), a player creates the following Scene:

-"Why do the Cancerous Cells start a revolution inside the Giant's body?"
+"Why do the cancerous cells start a revolution inside the Giant's body?"

 And so, the World Building develops.
-On each round, each player will add a Free-Play Organs, an Event or a Scene.
-Play as many rounds as you want but before concluding the World Building sessions, make sure that:
+In each round, one player will choose to add either a Free-Play Organ, an Event or a

+Scene.
+Play as many rounds as you want but before concluding the World Building session, make sure that:

-- → In each Conflict Organ you have, at least, as many Scenes as the number of players minus one. - → You have at least one Scene inside each Organ.
+- → Each Conflict Organ has at least as many Scenes as the number of players minus one. - → You have at least one Scene inside of each Organ.